RevenueHunt/docs/docs/how-to-guides/recommend-products.md

 Our solution takes into account your customer's choices to offer highly personalized product recommendations.

-This guide explains how to recommend products with the Shop Quiz app, the underlying algorithm and proposes solutions for complex quizzes.
+This guide explains how to recommend products with the Shop Quiz: Product Recommendation Quiz app, the underlying algorithm and proposes solutions for complex quizzes.

 ## Recommendations

+=== "Shopify"

-Shop Quiz can show on the results page **product variants**, **main products** and **[Recharge subscription products](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/)**.
+    Shop Quiz: Product Recommendation Quiz can show on the results page **product variants**, **main products** and **[Recharge subscription products](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/)**.

+    Shop Quiz: Product Recommendation Quiz **cannot recommend collections** of products, though it's possible to [only recommend products from a specific collection](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).

+=== "WooCommerce"

+    Shop Quiz: Product Recommendation Quiz can show on the results page **simple products**, **variable products**, **grouped products**, **external/affiliate products** and **[WooCommerce subscription products](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/)**.

+    Shop Quiz: Product Recommendation Quiz **cannot recommend categories** of products, though it's possible to [only recommend products from a specific category/tag/attribute](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).

+    !!! warning

+        Product Recommendation Quiz for WooCommerce can sync only one type of variants of variable products.
+For example, if a variable product has two types of variants, the first one being size, the second being color, the app will be able to only sync the size variant of your products.

+=== "Magento"

+    Shop Quiz: Product Recommendation Quiz can show on the results page **product variants** and **main products**.

+    Shop Quiz: Product Recommendation Quiz **cannot recommend categories** of products, though it's possible to [only recommend products from a specific category](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).

+=== "BigCommerce"

+    Shop Quiz: Product Recommendation Quiz can show on the results page **product variants** and **main products**.

+    Shop Quiz: Product Recommendation Quiz **cannot recommend categories** of products, though it's possible to [only recommend products from a specific category](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).

+=== "Standalone"

+    Shop Quiz: Product Recommendation Quiz can show on the results page **product variants** and **main products**.

-Shop Quiz **cannot recommend collections** of products, though it's possible to [only recommend products from a specific collection](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).
+    Shop Quiz: Product Recommendation Quiz **cannot recommend collections** of products, though it's possible to [only recommend products from a specific collection](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).

 ## Voting System